 Think about it…why would you make something that you are going to use for a few minutes out of a material that’s basically going to last forever.
 What’s up with that? — Jeb Berrier, Bag It movie

 Plastic Free July kicks off Friday.
-For the entire month, tens of thousands of people around the world will forgo plastic.
-You can find out more about the challenge, sign up for it, and check out a toolbox and many helpful resources at the Plastic Free July website.
+For the entire month, millions of people around the world will forgo plastic.
+You can find out more about the challenge, sign up for it, and check out a toolbox and many other helpful resources at the Plastic Free July website.

-If you want to participate but don’t know where to start, I’ve compiled the following list of steps, beginning with extremely easy, followed by easy and ending with still pretty darn easy.
+Feeling overwhelmed and don’t know where to start?
+I’ve compiled the following list of steps, beginning with extremely easy, followed by easy and ending with still pretty darn easy.

 1. Refuse the big offenders

 The Plastic Free July website refers to single-use plastic bags, water bottles, takeaway coffee cups and straws as the “TOP 4.”
 Replace these items with reusables: shopping bags made of natural fibers; metal or glass water bottles; and a ceramic mug or metal thermos.
-Just ditch the straws.
-My daughter has a medical condition that makes drinking with a straw easier, and even she rarely deploys her reusable metal straws.
+Most of us can simply ditch the straws.
+My daughter has a medical condition that makes drinking with a straw easier and packs metal straws.

 2. Build up your reusable arsenal

 If you decide to graduate to the next step, cut more single-use plastic such as plastic produce bags.
 I applaud the worldwide plastic shopping bag bans, but most people still stuff their reusable shopping bags with piles of plastic produce bags.
-You can easily make your own cloth produce bags or you can buy them at a shop such as Life Without Plastic.
+You can easily make your own cloth produce bags or you can buy them.
 If you need only a few onions or a couple of lemons, for example, you can skip the bag entirely.

 Other reusable alternatives to single-use plastics: